-Our HLP business is largely focused on the sale of vinyl house systems under the trade name "Liniar" to smaller window manufacturers in the United Kingdom.
-HLP is one of the larger providers of vinyl extruded products in the United Kingdom in terms of volume shipped.
-Currently, the United Kingdom is experiencing a shortage in affordable housing, with rising demand due in part to a growing immigrant population.
+Our U.K. vinyl business (commonly referred to as "HLP") is largely focused on the sale of vinyl house systems under the trade name "Liniar" to smaller window manufacturers in the U.K. HLP is one of the larger providers of vinyl extruded products in the U.K. in terms of volume shipped.
+Currently, the U.K. is experiencing a shortage in affordable housing, with rising demand due in part to a growing immigrant population.
 HLP's current primary customers are smaller window fabricators, as opposed to the larger OEMs that comprise a large portion of the North American market.
 These manufacturers seek the quality and technology of the specific products identified by the Liniar trade name.
 In addition, HLP services non-fenestration markets including the manufacture of roofing for conservatories, vinyl decking and vinyl water retention barriers used for landscaping.
-We believe there are growth opportunities within these markets in the United Kingdom and potential synergies which may enable us to sell complementary products.
+We believe there are growth opportunities within these markets in the U.K. and potential synergies which may enable us to sell complementary products.

 Woodcraft manufactures kitchen and bathroom cabinet doors and components, amongst other products, using a variety of woods from traditional hardwoods to engineered wood products.
-Currently, Woodcraft sells all of its products in the United States, so domestic housing starts and R&R activity constitute the primary drivers of this business as well.
+Currently, Woodcraft sells all of its products in the U.S., so domestic housing starts and R&R activity constitute the primary drivers of this business as well.
 We also utilize industry publications to evaluate the wood markets and commodity trends.
-Although NAHB forecasts indicate expected continued growth in the United States housing market, much of this anticipated growth is in new construction for multifamily dwellings, or rental properties, which is not the primary market for Woodcraft's products.
+Although NAHB forecasts indicate expected continued growth in the U.S. housing market, much of this anticipated growth is in new construction for multi-family dwellings, or rental properties, which is not the primary market for Woodcraft's products.
 In recent years, forecasts project increased growth in single family homes.
 The cabinet door market is stratified as follows: stock (low-cost, low-variations), semi-custom (more customized, just-in-time manufacturing, higher price point) and custom (precise customer specifications, just-in-time manufacturing, high-end price point).
 Woodcraft's primary market is semi-custom.

 Our business is seasonal, particularly our fenestration business, as inclement weather during the winter months tends to slow down construction, particularly as related to "outside of the house" construction.
 To some extent, we believe our kitchen and bathroom cabinet door business lessens the impact of seasonality on our operating results, as the cabinet business is "inside of the house" and less susceptible to weather.
 However, significant weather events do disrupt the construction industry.
-The Southern United States was impacted by Hurricane Michael in October 2018 and Hurricanes Harvey and Irma in August and September of 2017.
+The Southern U.S. was impacted by Hurricane Michael in October 2018 and Hurricanes Harvey and Irma in August and September of 2017.
 Although our operating plants were not directly impacted, several of our customers were impacted directly, as well as indirectly, as some skilled laborers relocated to the region for construction jobs.
 From a longer-term perspective, the rebuilding efforts from these storms spur additional growth in construction beyond the year in which they make landfall.

 We are impacted by regulation of energy standards.
-Although the United States government has been less aggressively pursuing higher energy efficiency standards in recent years, other countries have implemented higher energy efficiency standards which should bode well for our fenestration-related business in these markets, particularly our warm-edge spacer products.
+Although the U.S. government has been less aggressively pursuing higher energy efficiency standards in recent years, other countries have implemented higher energy efficiency standards which should bode well for our fenestration-related business in these markets, particularly our warm-edge spacer products.